HAPEns: Hardware-Aware Post-Hoc Ensembling for Tabular Data: Introduction

+To evaluate \NAME, we conducted experiments across 83 tabular classification datasets of varying sizes and complexities.
+All cost metrics are concrete measurements taken on the same system, held fixed across methods for fair comparison.
+We compare ensembles constructed by our method with those selected by baselines, including GES and a novel multi-objective baseline.
+Our findings reveal that optimizing for memory footprint is a particularly effective metric for deployment cost and that our method significantly outperforms competitors in balancing hardware costs and predictive performance.
+To our knowledge, this is the first systematic study of hardware-aware post-hoc ensemble selection.
+Prior hardware-aware work focuses on model search or NAS, rather than on ensemble construction from fixed model libraries.

-\paragraph{Our Contributions.} In this work, we: \begin{enumerate*}[label=(\roman*)] \item Propose a novel post-hoc ensembling algorithm that explicitly incorporates hardware cost into the selection process; \item Demonstrate through extensive benchmarking that our method achieves superior accuracy–cost trade-offs compared to existing baselines; \item Show that memory-awareness yields substantial gains even in inference-time efficiency; \item Limitations, including the dependence on a single hardware configuration, are discussed, with directions for extending the method to heterogeneous devices. \item Ensure reproducibility by open-sourcing all code\footnote{All code used for this publication is available at: https://anonymous.4open.science/r/C07F}, results, and integration with popular ensembling frameworks. \end{enumerate*}
+\paragraph{Our Contributions.} In this work, we: \begin{enumerate*}[label=(\roman*)] \item Propose a novel post-hoc ensembling algorithm that explicitly incorporates hardware cost into the selection process; \item Demonstrate through extensive benchmarking that our method achieves superior accuracy–cost trade-offs compared to existing baselines; \item Show that memory-awareness yields substantial gains even in inference-time efficiency; \item Limitations, including the dependence on a single hardware configuration, are discussed, with directions for extending the method to heterogeneous devices. \item Ensure reproducibility by open-sourcing all code\footnote{All code used for this publication is available at: https://github.com/Atraxus/HA-ES}, results, and integration with popular ensembling frameworks. \end{enumerate*}